 Topics that are convenient and interesting aren’t necessarily on the IBLCE exam.

-Sadly, many people accumulate the required 90 hours of the required lactation-focused education by picking up an assortment of special topic sessions that interest them, without considering that “90 hours” indicates that they should have a well-rounded education covering all of the topics on the IBLCE exam.
+Sadly, many people accumulate the required 90 hours of the required lactation-focused education by picking up an assortment of special topic sessions that interest them.
+However, they do so without considering that the required “90 hours” is intended to create a well-rounded education covering all of the topics on the IBLCE exam.

 Recently, a woman called my office for advice.
 She had taken 45 hours of lactation-focused education in a week-long course that awarded a credential.
 About two years later, she took the same course again.
 She wondered if that counted for 90 hours.
 I didn’t know; I recommended she call IBLCE.
 Whether they would recognize that as 45 or 90 was not up to me to say.